Kohmputer/KAYAK-vs.-Skyscanner-vs.-GF/README.md

 1. Referrals to travel suppliers and OTAs (distribution revenues)
-   - OTAs: eDreams, Expedia (including Hotwire, Hotels.com and CarRentals.com), Priceline.com (including Booking.com), Travelocity, Travel Holdings (including Easy Click Travel and Tourico Holidays), Airtrade International (including Vayama.com) and Airfare.com;
+   - OTAs: eDreams, Kiwi, Expedia (including Hotwire, Hotels.com and CarRentals.com), Priceline.com (including Booking.com), Travelocity, Travel Holdings (including Easy Click Travel and Tourico Holidays), Airtrade International (including Vayama.com) and Airfare.com;
    - OTAs either pay KAYAL a set cost per click (**CPC**), at the time of referral, or a fixed cost per acquisition (**CPA**), if the user eventually completes the acquisition, or as a percentage of the transaction value.
 2. Advertising placements on its websites and mobile applications

 **Strategic Partnerships**